mastodon/documentation/Running-Mastodon/Development-guide.md

 ## Bash on Windows

+_**Note:** Mastodon was not designed for Bash on Windows and may break.
+The dev team may not have access to Windows boxes and may not be able to help you if it breaks._

 To run Mastodon on [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about), you can follow the Ubuntu instructions with some small tweaks.

 First off, `rbenv` doesn't work, so you must follow [Dave Rupert's Ruby on Rails tutorial](http://daverupert.com/2016/06/ruby-on-rails-on-bash-on-ubuntu-on-windows/), except instead of Ruby 2.3 you will want 2.4.1, so do: